Duawieh/CodingStyle/codingStyle_EN.md

 - File names and folder names should not contain special characters other than `_`, `.`, `-`.
 Replace other characters with `-`

 - The file path storage management rules for each specific project should follow the content of the "Developing Note" section in the corresponding repository's `README.md`

+## General Documentation Comment Standards for Code

+- At the beginning of the code, there should be multi-line document comments, including:
+  - **@Description**: A brief description of the code content.
+  - **@Author**: The author who created the code.
+  - **@Email**: The email of the author who created the code.
+  - **@Date**: The date when the code was created.
+  - **@LastEditors**: The last contributor(s) to the code (same as the GitHub ID).
+  - **@LastEditTime**: The last time the code was modified.
+- Before functions, there should be multi-line document comments, including at least:
+  - **@brief**: A brief description of the function's purpose.
+  - **@param**: Comments on the function's parameters.
+  - **@return**: Comments on the function's return value.
+- In code files with multiple contributors, author comments can be added before functions and classes, which may include:
+  - **@author**: The creator of the function/class.
+  - **@email**: The email of the creator of the function/class.
+- Document comments before classes are not mandatory, but detailed comments are required for class members.

+Contributors who use Visual Studio Code for development are recommended to use the plugin [koroFileHeader](https://github.com/OBKoro1/koro1FileHeader) to add documentation comments.

 ## C/C++ Coding Style Specification